fpsheaven/AutoAccepter/README.md

 ## Installation

-Download the installer from [here](https://github.com/fpsheaven/AutoAccepter/blob/main/launcher.bat) and run the bat file only one time.
+Download the installer from [here](https://github.com/fpsheaven/AutoAccepter/blob/main/launcher.bat) and run the bat file AS ADMIN  only one time.

 ## Usage